ansible-lockdown/RHEL7-CIS-Audit/docs/Security_remediation_and_auditing.md

 ## Linux

+### Using the script provided

 The run_audit.sh script

 This is written that:

 - Uppercase variable are the only ones that should need changing
 - lowercase variables are the ones that are discovered or built from existing.
+- Utilises the goss.yml script by default and loades extra variables that are discovered

 script variables
 example: